jxc6819/SubmarineLevelMod/README.md

 ## Notes

 There was minimal AI used in the creation of this project's code.
-AI was mostly used to assist with the Driver's (as using Unity's particle system and other fx methods are extremely tedious to use without the Unity engine) and other IL2CPP-modding specific challenges
+AI was mostly used to assist with the Drivers (as using Unity's particle system and other fx methods are extremely tedious to use without the Unity engine) and other IL2CPP-modding specific challenges